danvk/aoc2023/README.md

 I had a `null` vs. `undefined` bug!
 You have to initialize optionals to `null` rather than `undefined`.

 For part 2 I'm implementing `readInts` using an `ArrayList`.
 Zig found a memory leak (I forgot to deallocate the ArrayList).
 Pretty cool!

+Zig error handling is interesting.
+If your function returns `!void`, then you can just stick `try` in front of any statement that could error and its error returns will be added to your error returns.